 In 2023, Julia completed her ESRC-sponsored DPhil in Anthropology at Oxford University (St John’s college), where she remains a fellow at the Centre for the Study of Social Cohesion.
 Based on her academic research, Julia has written many peer-reviewed journal articles and book chapter contributions and her DPhil thesis will be published as a book with Columbia University Press.
 She holds an MSc (Dist) in International History from London School of Economics and an MSc (Dist) in International Relations from Peking University.
 Julia completed her undergraduate studies with a BA (Hons) in Philosophy and a BSc in International Business.
 Julia is fluent in English, German and French and has intermediate Spanish and Mandarin skills.

-She is the author of The Rage: The Vicious Circle of Islamist and Far-Right Extremism and is co-author of the ISD reports The Online Ecosystem of the German Far-Right, The Great Replacement: The Violent Consequences of Mainstreamed Extremism, Mainstreaming Mussolini – How the Extreme Right Attempted to ‘Make Italy Great Again’ in the 2018 Italian Election, The Fringe Insurgency – Connectivity, Convergence and Mainstreaming of the Extreme Right, and Hate at the push of a button.
+Julia co-authored a range of ISD reports, including The Online Ecosystem of the German Far-Right, The Great Replacement: The Violent Consequences of Mainstreamed Extremism, Mainstreaming Mussolini – How the Extreme Right Attempted to ‘Make Italy Great Again’ in the 2018 Italian Election, The Fringe Insurgency – Connectivity, Convergence and Mainstreaming of the Extreme Right, and Hate at the Push of a Button.